Periapsis/aphelion/README.md

 # Aphelion
 2D spaceship mmog written in java with an authoritative server model.
-Inspired on subspace.
+Inspired by subspace.

 ## Goals